Planning for Prosperity

 Phase 3: Strategy & Implementation

-This phase of the project will build upon the research and analysis in the previous phases to develop a strategy and action plan that will guide the development of the workforce needed to support regional prosperity.
-The plan will also include the development of market-ready kits to assist WOWC members in their efforts to create a welcoming and supportive environment for new and existing residents that will participate in the workforce.
+This phase of the project built upon the research and analysis in the previous phases to develop a strategy an action plan to guide the development of the workforce needed to support regional prosperity.
+The plan included the development of a microsite with additional data and other resources to assist WOWC members in their efforts to create a welcoming and supportive environment for new and existing residents that will participate in the workforce.

 - Background Discussion Report

-- Findings and Issues Report (Final Report, Appendix, Briefing Notes)
+- Findings and Issues Report (Final Report, Appendix, Briefing Notes, Occupations and Housing Affordability Addendum)

 To learn more about the Western Ontario Workforce Strategy please contact: